 Mats Fredrix

-I remember the first time I had tears of joy running down my cheeks on a descent, and screaming every syllable of 'Paradise by the Dashboard Lights' to endure the pains of a full day in the headwind.
-This might just be one of mine, but you'll experience plenty, beautifully weird 'joys of riding' of your own, and when those happen, I'm your man.
+I remember the first time I had tears of joy running down my cheeks on a descent.
+The day after I was screaming every syllable of 'Paradise by the Dashboard Lights' to endure the pains of a full day in the headwind.
+These might just be some of mine, but you'll experience plenty, beautifully weird 'joys of riding' of your own.
+When those happen, I'm your man.
 To tell your story, your adventure.
 Or you might just want a cool looking picture of you and some mountains.
-See you out there, Rouleurs.
-Live Slow, Ride Fast.
+See you out there, Rouleurs!

 Brenda Trenholme